-Experience one of the best flying safaris in the country and enjoy superb game viewing from some of the best lodges in Namibia.
+Experience one of the best flying safaris in the country and enjoy superb wildlife viewing from some of the best lodges in Namibia.

 This trip uses only the finest lodges on an itinerary that provides a complete north and south’ experience, superb game-viewing and the best guides everywhere you go.
 Add to this great food, outstanding hospitality and exceptional photographic opportunities, and this trip is simply unbeatable!

 Days2-3: Arrive Windhoek, fly to NamibRand Nature Reserve

 On arrival at Windhoek airport you will transfer to a domestic flight to your lodge, situated in the heart of the NamibRand Nature Reserve.

 Over the next couple of days, enjoy wildlife safaris both by vehicle and on foot.
 Morning or afternoon drives cover a distance of 40-50 kilometres over a three to four hour period, and afternoon scenic drives are often combined with sundowners at sunset in the dunes.
 Alternatively, you may wish to take a full day drive, which offers the highest degree of diversity to give you more of a complete understanding of the NamibRand Conservancy.

 A mid-morning flight takes you to your next destination, the charming seaside town of Swakopmund.
 Whilst here, you should allow time to visit the desert to see the unusual welwitschia plants (the oldest in the world), and walk among huge colonies of Cape fur seals.
 Bird lovers should not miss the opportunity to visit nearby Walvis Bay lagoon, a world-renowned sanctuary for some 160,000 birds, as well as a bi-annual feeding station for 200,000 migratory shore birds and terns.
 Some 70% of the world's chestnut-banded plovers rely on this lagoon for survival, and 80% of southern Africa's flamingos feed here